shrinerb/shrine/README.md

 inheritance.
 The `opts` hash is used internally by plugins to store configuration.

-## On-the-fly processing

-Shrine allows you to define processing that will be performed on upload.
-However, what if you want to have processing performed on-the-fly when the URL is requested?
-Unlike Refile or Dragonfly, Shrine doesn't come with an image server built in; instead it expects you to integrate any of the existing generic image servers.

-Shrine has integrations for many commercial on-the-fly processing services, including [Cloudinary], [Imgix] and [Uploadcare].

-If you don't want to use a commercial service, [Dragonfly] is a great open-source image server.
-See [this blog post][processing post] on how you can integrate Dragonfly with Shrine.

-## Chunked & Resumable uploads

-When you're accepting large file uploads, you normally want to split it into multiple chunks.
-This way if an upload fails, it is just for one chunk and can be retried, while the previous chunks remain uploaded.

-[Tus][tus] is an open protocol for resumable file uploads, which enables the client and the server to achieve reliable file uploads, even on unstable networks, with the possibility to resume the upload even after the browser is closed or the device are shut down.
-You can use a client library like [tus-js-client] to upload the file to [tus-ruby-server], and attach the uploaded file to a record using [shrine-url].
-See [shrine-tus-demo] for an example of complete implementation.

-Another option might be to do chunked uploads directly to your storage service, if the storage service supports it (e.g. Amazon S3 or Google Cloud Storage).

 ## Inspiration

 Shrine was heavily inspired by [Refile] and [Roda].
 From Refile it borrows the